 - Use a gas-operated tent heater only in a well-ventilated tent.
 Consider having a carbon monoxide detector on hand to monitor oxygen levels.

-- Always keep heaters at least 3 feet from tent walls, sleeping bags, fabrics, and other flammable surfaces.
+- Always keep heaters at least three feet from tent walls, sleeping bags, fabrics, and other flammable surfaces.

 - Carefully read the user manual of any tent heater for specific manufacturer safety tips and recommended uses.